kuzzleio/documentation/src/sdk-reference/js/6/index/get-auto-refresh/index.md

 # getAutoRefresh

-This action returns the current autorefresh status of a data index.
+This action returns the current autorefresh status of an index.

 Each index has an autorefresh flag.
 When set to true, each write request triggers a [refresh](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/docs-refresh.html) action in Elasticsearch.